 There’s no hiding I like what Shingo-san does with his brand Denimbridge.
 So when the chance presented itself to have a custom pair made by Shingo-san himself I had to give it a go.
-He calls the model S Antique.
+He calls the model Denimbridge S Antique.

 Except choosing fabric, deciding on what kind of cinch buckle I wanted was probably the most fun decision.
 From my other pairs I’m used to ones with prongs that keeps the cinch in place.
 This time however I opted for a rounded buckle, which quite frankly has been somewhat useless.
-Instead I’ve gone full Inoue-san when I wear my pair and just keeps the cinch open, dangling around.
+Instead I’m going full Inoue-san when I wear my pair and just keeps the cinch open, dangling around.

-Go fetch a pair
+Go fetch a pair of Denimbridge S Antique

 In this saturated denim market that we have there’s plenty of “unique” jeans out there.
 But if you are looking for something different, made by a small denim brand, singlehandedly made by the owner himself, felled seams and all, I would definitely recommend giving Denimbridge S Antique a shot.